Phase transitions for polyadic epidemic and voter models with multiscale groups: Supplementary Information

 In terms of stability, we have that a trivial equilibrium $(\mu, (1 - \theta)M, \theta M)$ is (linearly) stable if

-Due to the degeneracy of the trivial equilibria, all but one eigenvalue of the linearization on the manifold vanish~\cite{kuehn2024preserving}, so this condition ensures that the only non-vanishing eigenvalue is negative.
+Due to the degeneracy of the trivial equilibria, all but one eigenvalue of the linearization on the manifold vanish~\cite{kuehn2024preserving}, so this condition ensures that the only nonvanishing eigenvalue is negative.

-If there is no bias, i.e. $\hat{\beta} = 0$, this reduces to the condition
+If there is no bias, i.e., $\hat{\beta} = 0$, this reduces to the condition

 for the interpolation parameter $\theta$ since the magnetization is conserved in this case.